uvsmtid/cygwin-offline/readme.md

 ```

 This command will use pre-downloaded Cygwin content from [`distrib`][2]
-directory prepared by `update.sh` (below) for offline installation.
+directory prepared by `update.sh` for offline installation.

-The command is starts Cygwin setup in _unattendant_ mode (without GUI).
+The command is starts Cygwin setup in _unattendant_ mode
+and installs everything (without GUI).

 ## Run commands on Linux using Wine ##